 Limited acceptance overseas — especially in Europe.

 If you plan on studying abroad or backpacking across Europe, you might find it difficult to use your Discover card.
 In Asia, you get better coverage with JCB (Japan) and China UnionPay.
 However, in Europe you will be relying upon the Diners Club International network, which is limited.

 If you are a responsible student looking to build your credit while earning rewards along this way, this card could be appropriate for you.
-With no annual fee and up to 5% cash back, this is a great first card.

 Spend a lot at Gas Stations and Restaurants?